verybigdata/verybigdata.github.io/_posts/2017-05-01-uk-general-election-2017-powered-by-python.md

 It appears we have 8 instances of inaccuracies.
-This is paticularly hard to automate problem which I had to look up other reported results and manually change them.
+This is particularly hard to automate problem which I had to look up other reported results and manually change them.

 ```python